RahulChugwani/JobsNearby/README.md

       8. Whatsapp "SahayakBot" where you can do register and get job updates.
       9. Save and Like labours/job posts.
       10. Signup using phone number verification.

+# Technology
+  1. *Backend* -
+      1. Languages & Frameworks - NodeJS, ExpressJS, Mongoose, REST APIs
+      2. Database - MongoDB cloud
+      3. Libraries used - BycrptJS, JsonWebToken (JWT)
+      4. Tools used - VisualStudio Code, PostMan(for testing apis)

+  2. *Frontend* - Flutter
+      Flutter will enable to build light weight applications with a great User Interface(UI).
+Having great user experinece will help users to use app easily and sfficiently.
+      This part is still under development.
+UI designs and WhatsappBot designs are there in frontend folder.
+Flutter Code is not put on github yet.

+ Developed all the REST APIs for various functionalities from signup/login to posting job and searching for labours etc Keeping security in mind, implemented all the security validations while signup and creating job posts.